-Our goal is to develop a fully autonomous instance of Argus to measure the overhead of the OLSC Solver under realistic conditions.
-The work here is based on on our earlier work developing an autonomous testbed from multidrones experiments \cite{una}.
-Figure \ref{fig:system_arch} depicts the architecture of our Argus prototype which we fully implement.
-It is composed of three modules: \textit{Central}, \textit{Client}, and \textit{Multi-homed} modules.
+Our goal is to develop a fully autonomous instance of Argus to measure the overhead of the \textit{\ProblemNameAcro} \textit{Solver} under realistic conditions.
+We build upon our earlier work on developing an autonomous testbed for multi-drone experiments \cite{una,khan2016simulating}.
+Figure \ref{fig:system_arch} depicts the architecture of the Argus prototype that we fully implement as three modules: \textit{Central}, \textit{Client}, and \textit{Multi-homed}.

 \textit{The Central Module} is responsible for localizing quadcopters and targets in 2D and running the \textit{\ProblemNameAcro} \textit{Solver}.
-The \textit{\ProblemNameAcro} \textit{Solver} runs only the \textit{BCPF Sampling} algorithm as it is the most efficient algorithm while performing close to the approximation algorithm.
-In our setup, the central module is run on a Lenovo ThinkPad Y50.
-The central module uses a master camera to obtain the input for its localization component.
+The \textit{\ProblemNameAcro} \textit{Solver} runs only the \textit{BCPF Sampling} algorithm as it is more efficient while being competitive to the approximation algorithm.
+In our setup, the \textit{Central Module} is run on a Lenovo ThinkPad Y50.
+The \textit{Central Module} uses a master camera to obtain the input for its \textit{UAV and Target Localizer} component.
 We use an Axis 213 PTZ network camera located directly above the testbed area.
-The master camera is connected to the central module through an Ethernet cable and provides images at a frequency of $30 Hz$.
-The central module runs a \textit{UAV Localizer} component which is responsible for filtering the noise and locating the position of all quadcopters in the image.
-Each image is then passed to the \textit{Adaptive Tracker} which makes use of the last known location of the drone to localize it in the scene.
-This approach allows for reducing the processing time of the localization algorithm by performing localized searches in the image for the drones.
+The master camera is connected to the \textit{Central Module} through an Ethernet cable and provides images at a frequency of 30~$Hz$.
+The \textit{UAV and Target Localizer} filters the noise and locates all quadcopters and targets in the image.
+Each image is then passed to the \textit{Adaptive Tracker} which makes use of the last known location of each drone or target to localize it in the scene.
+This approach reduces the processing time of the localization step by performing local searches in the image for drones and targets.